Orange County Council BSA Training Policy – March 2018

 - Why is the BSA updating its Youth Protection policy?

 The BSA constantly evaluates and reinvests resources where needed to strengthen our policies and ensure they are headed of or in line with society’s knowledge of abuse and best practices for prevention.
-We also regularly consult with survivors, experts from law enforcement, child safety, psychology, and other relevant fields.
+We also regularly consult with survivors, expert from law enforcement, child safety, psychology, and other relevant fields.

 - I’ve been in Scouting since I was a youth, why do I need to go to training?